-- A major push for a Walmart Rewards MasterCard in Canada
+- Plus, there is a major push for a Walmart Rewards MasterCard in Canada

-Some observers have noted that supermarkets tend to be much more serious about delivering excellent customer service than banks, which are are more obvious in subordinating service to profit (Special Report on International Banking, The Economist, May 16, 2009).
-They also point out that supermarkets have a competitive advantage in their low cost of customer acquisition, due to the large number of shoppers that they already serve daily.
+The 2009 Economist Special Report on International Banking noted that supermarkets tend to be much more serious about delivering excellent customer service than banks, which are more obvious in subordinating service to profit.
+They also point out that supermarkets have a competitive advantage in their low cost of customer acquisition, due to a large number of shoppers that they already serve daily.

 Walmart MoneyCenters offer these core services:

 - Money orders

 Check Cashing Fees

 Walmart is looking to serve lower-income individuals who do not have banking relationships.
 Walmart MoneyCenters charge a flat $4.00 to cash any checks worth $1,000 or less, and a flat $8.00 for checks above $1,000, to a maximum of $5,000.

 The market potential for Walmart is large since the FDIC estimates that about 7.1 million U.S. households, or 5.4% of the total, are unbanked (i.e., with no bank accounts or banking relationships).

 Green Dot Stake